 Connecting visitors with their ideal travel experiences in Tucson and Southern Arizona.

-Communal tables as well as smaller seating areas mean options for solo workers as well as larger social gatherings.
+Communal tables plus smaller areas mean there are seating options for solo workers as well as groups for larger social gatherings.
 Drinks are served in hefty stoneware mugs.
-The roaster that was integral to making the drink in your hand sits in the corner, waiting for Mondays when the shop is closed to roast Presta's full-flavored coffee beans.
+The roaster that was integral to making the drink in your hand sits in the corner, waiting for Mondays when the shop closes to roast Presta's full-flavored coffee beans.

 Friendly service, a laid back vibe, and variety of music coming from the built-in turntable all make Presta Coffee a great place to enjoy a great cup of java.
 All beans are roasted on premises and bagged by hand.
 Coffee cupping, where customers can sample coffees in a process similar to a wine tasting, happens frequently with times announced through social media.
 To get the best shot here, juxtapose the jute bags surrounding the cobalt blue roaster, frame the sleek racing bikes against the wood walls, or do an "outside-looking in" photo from the patio or garage door.